A bioinformatics company with a focus on biology

 Gene expression and proteomics helps us understand the state, tissue or disease-specific expression of the exome.

-Application leads to biological context and insight into mechanistic interactions, networks and pathways - and can lead to new biomarkers or therapeutic targets
+Focus on proteins - the product of the exome - leads to insight into biological context, mechanistic interactions, networks and pathways - and can lead to new applications, biomarkers or therapeutic targets

 Applied Exomics can provide data analysis support, whether that is implementing analysis of your raw data or helping you to interpret the results of analyses that have been provided to you by other suppliers.
 Together we can identify data gaps, and plan experiments that can get you the data you need.
 A wide range of data types can be handled, with analysis or pipelines built using anything from Excel to R, Knime, Cytoscape, Perl and Python.